Click on the picture above for a larger version

 This section of our website contains useful information to help you plan your visit and details about upcoming events that you might like to attend.

-The behind the scenes tour lasts approximately one hour and includes the Masters, Pocock and Cathedral Gardens, Tom Quad and Hall.
+The tour lasts approximately one hour and includes the Masters, Pocock and Cathedral Gardens, Tom Quad and Hall.
 Following the tour you will have an opportunity to explore the public areas of Christ Church in your own time.
 Please note there is a small additional fee if you wish to visit the Picture Gallery.

 For further information, prices and to book online please click here